-In the situation of self-acknowledgement asking questions will lead into more awareness.
+When exercising self-acknowledgement, asking questions will lead into more awareness.
 For example, if I acknowledge that I made a choice that worked for me, following it up with a question can lead to making more beneficial choices.
-Getting to where we are free to make choices the work for us is our ultimate target.
-Asking questions will offer choices from which to choose and as questions are asked, one will get a sense of which choices will give us what we are truly asking for and the choice will be made from knowing that goes beyond our what our minds or brain can tell us.
-Here are some examples.
+Getting to where we are free to make choices that work for us is our ultimate target.

 Question: What would it take for me to continue to not react in situations that I take personally?
 What would it take for me to continue to ask for more information without jumping to conclusions?